elegantchaos/Matchable/README.md

 try string1.assertMatches(string2)
 ```

 A type can implement matching by conforming to the `Matchable` protocol, and defining the `assertMatches` method.
 Inside this method it can perform the necessary checks.

 If it finds a failure, it can throw a `MatchFailedError` to report the mismatch.

+Implementations of `assertMatches` are provided for most of the primitive types, and a few Foundation types (I've just done the ones I needed for now - pull requests gratefully received...).

 ## Compound Types